(Sun Sep 29, 2019)

 The Enviromental Commission is also charged with teaching the community to respect our trees and open spaces and to encourage residents and the local government to make responsible environmental decisions.
 This can be accomplished through community outreach, meetings and events, and the distribution of printed and digital materials, such as CDs, DVDs, books, maps, charts, and pamphlets which it deems necessary to further its mission.

-Meetings are held on the third Tuesday of every month at 7:30 PM in Borough Hall (2nd Floor).
+Meetings are held on the second Thursday of every month at 7:30 PM in Borough Hall (2nd Floor).
 All members of the public are welcome.

 Closter GREEN TEAM

 Sustainable Closter Initative - Update (pdf)

 Global Warming Bulletin (pdf)

 Tree Donut - Mulching Recommendations